Economic and Market Outlook Dashboard

 Asset Allocation Outlook

 The One Big Beautiful Bill Act should be stimulative to the economy in early 2026 via strong income tax refunds.
-While serving to boost economic activity in the first half of 2026, once this refund effect fades, it is expected that growth will slow in the second half, leaving the effects of higher tariffs and lower immigration.
+While serving to boost economic activity in the first half of 2026, once this refund effect fades, it is expected that growth will slow in the second half of the year.

-In the second quarter, S&P 500 companies had earnings growth of 10.7% year‐over‐year.
-Sales and margins were the key drivers with higher earnings growth contributions from technology companies.
-While companies have borne most of the tariff increases thus far, management teams are evaluating supply chains, price increases, capital expenditures, and hiring plans.
+In the third quarter S&P 500 companies had earnings growth of 13.0% year-over-year.
+Sales and margins were the key drivers with higher earnings growth contributions from technology and financial companies.
+Energy companies are struggling with declining oil prices, and consumer companies are under pressure as customers reduce demand and tariffs increase costs.

-In International markets, Developed Equities (MSCI EAFE) were up 7.4% in the third quarter due to strong performance in Canada, Japan, and the UK.
+In International markets, Developed Equities (MSCI EAFE) were up 31.9% in 2025 due to strong performance in Europe.
+Value stocks outperformed growth stocks in many developed regions.

-We expect policy uncertainty surrounding tariffs and immigration along with geopolitical tensions to continue driving market volatility.
+We expect policy uncertainty surrounding tariffs, stretched valuations in the U.S. equity market, and AI bubble concerns, along with geopolitical tensions, to continue driving market volatility.

-Although we continue to be constructive on U.S. equities for the long term, we have increased our allocation to international equities given current valuation levels.
-Our focus remains on high‐quality companies with strong balance sheets and sustainable earnings.
+Although we continue to be constructive on U.S. equities for the long term, our focus remains on high-quality companies with strong balance sheets and sustainable earnings.

-Long‐term growth prospects, improving fundamentals, favorable valuation levels, and further decline in the U.S. dollar support our increased allocation to international equities, both developed and emerging.
+Long-term growth prospects, improving fundamentals, favorable valuation levels and a further decline in the U.S. dollar support our increased allocation to both developed and emerging international equities.

-Bonds offer attractive levels of income and protection against an economic downturn.
-High quality core fixed income with attractive yields continues to be our focus.
+Bonds offer attractive levels of income, as well as protection against an economic downturn.
+High-quality core fixed income with attractive yields continues to be our focus.

 We continue to invest for the long term and to advocate for diversified portfolios as the best way to combat market volatility.